DavideSirico/car_scanner/README.md

 - other sensors (DHT11 for temperature, GPS, Accelerometer)

 ## Elettric circuit
-For the energy to power up the raspberry I recommend to use a
+For the energy to power up the raspberry I recommend to get it directly from the battery like this:
+TODO PHOTO
+To make sure you don't set the car on fire

 ## Installation
 ### update and install the required packages